yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - course
        - The top level course module of which all course content is descended.
      * - crowdsource_hinter
-       -
+       - Not currently used. **History**: This module-type was included on a test basis in a single course.
      * - lti
-       - Learning Tools Interoperability component that adds an external learning application to either display content or display content and require a student response. (**is this correct?**)
+       - Learning Tools Interoperability component that adds an external learning application to display content, or to display content and also require a student response. (**is this correct?**)
      * - peergrading
        - Indicates a problem that is graded by other students. (**is this correct?**)
      * - poll_question